KristianK1/ProjektGolfApp2/README.md

     - select time interval for car path for the main screen:

-        - certain time from current moment (1 minute to 180 days)
+        - certain time from current moment (10 minutes to 180 days) (screenshot at the end)

-        - select timestamp of start and end
+        - select timestamp of start and end  (screenshot at the end)

     - select what cars location to you want to see in the main screen (can have unlimited cars, altough only 2 cars atm have that kind of a device)